 - Press the Windows key + X and select Task Manager to open the Processes tab.

-- Now you can select a system tray program and press its Disable button to remove it from the Windows startup.
+- Select any system tray program and press the Disable button to remove it from the Windows Startup.

-- Expand a service you need to disable by clicking its arrow.
+- Expand a service you need to disable by clicking the drop-down arrow.

 - Right-click the service and select Open Services.

-- Then double-click the service you need to disable on the Services window to open its properties window.
+- Double-click the service you need to disable on the Services window to open its properties window.

 - Select Disabled from the Startup type drop-down menu.

-- Enter ‘msconfig’ in Run and click OK.
+- Enter msconfig in and click OK or press Enter.